bclehmann/Website/src/cookbook/index.md

 ### Historical Cookbook Versions

 New cookbooks are only generated after major features have been added to ScottPlot.

-The changelog and notes about every version are on the [ScottPlot releases page](https://github.com/ScottPlot/ScottPlot/releases).

 Version | Date | Cookbook | Release Notes
 ---|---|---|---